benjaminoakes/www.benjaminoakes.com/_posts/2015-12-30-the-500-mile-email.md

   - funny
   - statistics
 ---
-> Here&#8217;s a problem that \*sounded\* impossible&#8230; I almost regret posting the story to a wide audience, because it makes a great tale over drinks at a conference. :-) The story is slightly altered in order to protect the guilty, elide over irrelevant and boring details, and generally make the whole thing more entertaining.
+> Here&#8217;s a problem that \*sounded\* impossible...
+I almost regret posting the story to a wide audience, because it makes a great tale over drinks at a conference. :-) The story is slightly altered in order to protect the guilty, elide over irrelevant and boring details, and generally make the whole thing more entertaining.
 >
 > I was working in a job running the campus email system some years ago when I got a call from the chairman of the statistics department.
 >